Have you ever supported a friend by joining them on some sort of crazy health challenge?

 By increasing carbon dioxide retention, we can effectively increasing oxygen delivery to your cells through what’s referred to as the Bohr Effect and Haldane Effect.

-In order words, by increasing carbon dioxide in our blood, we can stimulate healthy oxidative metabolism for greater energy production.
+In other words, by increasing carbon dioxide in our blood, we can stimulate healthy oxidative metabolism for greater energy production.

 One simple way to do this is through bag breathing, as I describe in more detail in this article on “How To End Insomnia and Wake Up Refreshed With Hypothyroidism”.